Torrey Smith: 2013 season

-Due to the trading of wide receiver Anquan Boldin in free agency, Smith started the 2013 season as the Ravens starting receiver.
+After wide receiver Anquan Boldin was traded in free agency, Smith started the 2013 season as the Ravens starting receiver.

-Smith caught seven passes for 85 yards in Week 2, and five passes for 92 yards in Week 3.
-He scored his first touchdown of the season in a Week 4 loss to the Buffalo Bills.
-He finished the game catching five passes for a total of 166 yards, and even had a 74-yard catch.
-On October 6, 2013, Smith caught six passes for 121 yards in a win against the Miami Dolphins.
+Smith scored his first touchdown of the season in a Week 4 loss to the Buffalo Bills.
+He finished the game catching five passes for a total of 166 yards, including a 74-yard catch.
+In the following game, Smith caught six passes for 121 yards in a win against the Miami Dolphins.

-Smith had back-to-back touchdowns in Weeks 10 and 11 against the Bengals and Bears.
-In a Thanksgiving matchup with the Steelers, Smith caught a 54-yard pass on the Ravens' first offensive play of the game, and a touchdown pass three plays later.
-His finished the 22–20 win with six catches for 93 yards and a touchdown.